irmen/prog8/docs/source/index.rst

             while sieve[candidate_prime] {
                 candidate_prime++
                 if candidate_prime==0
-                    return 0        ; we wrapped; no more primes available in the sieve }
+                    return 0        ; we wrapped; no more primes }

             ; found next one, mark the multiples and return it.